Czechia: Risk Assessment

 - Tightly integrated in the international, especially German, production chain

-- Preferential destination for foreign direct investments in Central Europe
+- Preferred destination for FDI in Central Europe

 - Significant industrial potential

 - Robust public accounts and banking system

 - Small, open economy: exports account for 80% of GDP